Rameez071/UserRegistration_JS/README.md

 # UserRegistration_JS
-User Registration Program which ensures all validations are used during time of user registry
+User Registration Program which ensures all validations are used during time of user registry.